Chapter 4:

 But just then, as he turned away from me, his demeanor took a turn again, almost as if a curtain had fallen over the warmth that briefly graced his presence.
 The lightness in his eyes darkened, and his shoulders drew down with a sudden heaviness.
 The same coldness as when he arrived.
 "And take it as a warning too.
 It's not a place to be wandering at a time like this."

-He's an odd character, even though he was their leader.
+He's an odd character, the leader of theirs.
 He didn't seem anything but cold at first, but the sudden shift in atmosphere made me think otherwise.
-I just hoped we don't cross paths again.
+I just hope we don't cross paths again.
 Any more trouble on my end would be too much to handle.